teolazze/MoRTo/README.md

 #### Parameters

 - **`sabot`**
-  Number of simulated games/shoes (depending on the simulation loop).
+  Number of simulated games/shoes.
-  In the current code structure, this is typically mapped to `nGame` (number of iterations).

 - **`taglio`**
   Cut-card position / penetration control: how many cards are left before reshuffling
   (or before starting a new shoe).
-  Example: `14` means the shoe is considered finished when ~14 cards remain.
+  Example: 14 means the cut card is placed 14 cards from the end of the shoe.
+When the cut card is reached during play, exactly one more round is played after the round in which it appears.

 - **`sogliaTC1`**
   Threshold for **True Count System 1**.